hbz/oerworldmap/public/pages/Imprint.md

 OER World Map is a collection of free services by the Hochschulbibliothekszentrum des Landes Nordrhein-Westfalen (hbz), Jülicher Str.
 6, 50674 Köln, Germany.
 OER World Map is committed to privacy by design and complies with German data protection legislation.
 OER World Map allows you to

-- access its content (1.), where we also do some analytics include external service providers,
+- access its content (i.), where we also do some analytics include external service providers,
-- register as a member of our community, so you can publish information on the OER World Map (2.)
+- register as a member of our community, so you can publish information on the OER World Map (ii.)
-- register for our newsletter (3.)
+- register for our newsletter (iii.)
 Depending on your use of the OER World Map different sets of data may be stored, as is described below.